 Crash is one of Cronenberg's "in between" movies, where he's started moving away from his gritty yet cerebral horror films but is still pretty well outside the Hollywood norm.
 In fact, this film, an adaptation of JG Ballard's almost sci-fi novel about people who grow to sexually fetishize car wrecks, is probably further outside than the horror stuff.
 But on the other hand, he's clearly got broader funding and bigger name actors including James Spader, Holly Hunter, Rosanna Arquette and Elias Koteas.
 But I think most fans who feel his later films have dropped off would still consider this one inside the good and compelling circle of the Venn diagram.
 It's certainly just as powerful, even if it forgoes more of the easy entertainment and cheap thrill aspects audiences could get behind in his earlier work.
 Now you've got slow tracking shots and brooding Howard Shore music strange ideas to ponder rather than rubber heads rolling down the aisles.
 Then again, there is a lot of sex and violence in this, to the point where it was released with an NC-17.

-So Crash was a Newline film, and they handled its plain DVD release back in 1998.
-Since Newline's closure, the title seems to have wound up in the hands of Warner Bros, as they added it (as a DV-R, of course) to their Archive Collection last year, which is good because the original disc was getting pretty pricey.
-So let's look, now, at that DVD and see how the 1997 laser stacks up.
+So Crash was a Newline film, and after Criterion's exciting laserdisc in 1997, they handled its plain DVD release the following year.
+Since Newline's closure, the title seems to have wound up in the hands of Warner Bros, as they added it (as a DV-R, natch) to their Archive Collection in 2014, which was nice since the original disc was getting pretty pricey.
+But that's all ancient history now that Crash has finally broken into the HD era via a new German mediabook by Turbine Medien GmbH.
+It's a 2-disc set, presenting the film's new 4k restoration on both blu-ray and Ultra HD disc.

 Just for the record, here's a shot from New Line's R-rated cut for comparison. |